maelsar/trade-risk-calculator/README.md

 Everything was made with vanilla Javascript and CSS.
 Computation is done on client side in the browser with Javascript.

-If your interested on the source code, check it out on my github.
+If your interested in the source code, check it out on my github.

 ### Good luck on your trades and may the trend be with you!